Definition: Alt text is text that describes an image on a webpage. Search engine crawlers and users use alt text to understand images they cannot see.

 A possible alt tag for that image would say something like, “house damaged by fallen tree.”

-How to write alt tags
+How to write alt tags or alt text

 Now that you know the meaning of alt tags, let’s talk about writing them.
 There’s a right and wrong way to write alt tags.
 You should aim to provide just enough information to help people visualize the image without actually seeing it.